datatractor/schema/README.md

 </div>

-A repository containing the [LinkML](https://linkml.io/linkml/)-based schemas backing the registry of extractors at [datatractor yard](https://github.com/datatractor/yard/) and powering the reference implementation of the extractor framework at [datatractor beam](https://github.com/datatractor/beam/).
+A repository containing the [LinkML](https://linkml.io/linkml/)-based schemas backing the registry of extractors at [Datatractor Yard](https://github.com/datatractor/yard/) and powering the reference implementation of the extractor framework at [Datatractor Beam](https://github.com/datatractor/beam/).

 This repository is a continuation of the MaRDA WG7 on Automated [Metadata Extractors](https://www.marda-alliance.org/working-group/wg7-automated-metadata-extractors/).